 In the book, Erica Dhawan helps to translate the subtle cues of physical body language into explicit expressions of digital body language via cues like choice of medium, symbols, punctuation, and timing.

 In a nutshell:

-• Your digita persona (including your name, email address, profile picture and search results) reflects your identity.
+- Your digital persona (including your name, email address, profile picture and search results) reflects your identity.

-To get specific examples, and tips on the choice of medium and appropriate response time, and use of punctuations/emojis, do get our complete summary bundle (which includes an 18-page pdf summary, an infographic and an audio summary).
+To get specific examples, and tips on the choice of medium and appropriate response time, and use of punctuations/emojis, do get our complete book summary.

 Here are a few examples of how you can combine the elements above to translate traditional body language to digital body language:

 Challenges of Digital Communications

 In a digital world, people are more likely to feel disengaged because of the loss of critical non-verbal cues.
 It’s also harder to express care/appreciation over digital mediums and get the response/timing right.
 On the other hand, it’s much easier to get distracted or to hide discomfort.

 Digital communications can also be stressful due to ambiguity or digital power plays.
 There are 4 common sources of digital anxiety: